-- learn about major world religions (particularly Christianity, Judaism, Islam and Sikhism) and other non-religious world views. - develop their understanding of their own and other peoples' beliefs, values and cultures; including religious practices and non-religious views. - develop respect, empathy and acceptance towards other people and their beliefs, cultures, values and religious practices and to have the time to reflect and respond to these. - develop their spiritual, moral and cultural growth to promote a more cohesive society.
+- learn about Christianity, other principal religions and other non-religious world views. - develop their understanding of their own and other peoples' beliefs, values and cultures; including religious practices and non-religious views. - develop respect, empathy and acceptance towards other people and their beliefs, cultures, values and religious practices and to have the time to reflect and respond to these. - develop their spiritual, moral and cultural growth in order to promote a more cohesive society.